samjl/pytest-phases/README.md

  configuration files but mirror the information in the database exactly.

 ## CI Test Rig Reservations
-The plugin can check whether the user has the specified test device or rig reserved before allowing a test to start.
-The current default behaviour is to not check the reservation.
-To toggle checking the device reservation(s) use the --no-reserve flag.
+The plugin checks whether the current user has reserved the specified test device or rig before allowing a test to start.
+The current default behaviour is to check the reservation if the --testrig or --device parameters are set.
+To disable the reservation checking function set --no-reserve as true.
+The reservation status is not checked if hte --config option is used.

 ## Current Limitations
 - failure/warning_message parameters expect a string rather than an expression